CyberPunkSpaceX/OVH-VPS-for-Proxmox-Guide/README.md

-his is the complete technical blueprint for your Debian 13 Proxmox setup on OVH.
+This is the complete technical blueprint for your Debian 13 Proxmox setup on OVH.
 This configuration ensures IP Symmetry (VM2 uses the Secondary IP for both in/out traffic), Strict Lockdown (Management ports are hidden), and Automation (FQDNs update automatically).
 Phase 1: Host Network Configuration

 Edit your Proxmox host network file to create the internal "lanes" for your VMs.